 This obviously does not come without its own challenges, for example how to work with augmented extended teams outsourcing is less explored.

-We like to keep the things simple but effective and efficient, as an ISO 9001 certified company we already have in place extremely high standards assuring quality across all aspects of our business.
-In order for us to achieve simplicity and transparency in our work we create “infographics” to illustrate each step of our process.
+We like to keep the things simple but effective and efficient, as an ISO 9001 and ISO 27001 certified company we already have in place extremely high standards assuring quality across all aspects of our business.
+In order for us to achieve simplicity and transparency in our work, we created “infographics” to illustrate each step of our process.
 The “onboarding” of a new client and the knowledge transfer process includes 8 important steps.

-The sequence of these steps can be in any order depending on the different aspects of the project, however based on our vast experience we have grouped them into the following areas.
-You can also download the PDF version of our infographic by clicking the button below.
+The sequence of these steps can be in any order depending on the different aspects of the project, however, based on our vast experience we have grouped them into 8 areas.

 At this stage, we will work with our clients to assess the current stage of the project, understand the big picture and buy into the client’s vision.
 We will also understand and analyse who are the internal and external stakeholders and sponsors, this will help the team and the client to define the complete scope of the project and who the current and future users of the software we are about to build are.
 This stage will also set up the project governance and identify the right communication channels.